FroggMaster/StartVNC/README.md

 - [vncconfig documentation](https://tigervnc.org/doc/vncconfig.html).

 ## TODO
+- [ ] Implement better Logs
+- [ ] Test on Manjaro & Ubuntu (I'm sure it works fine.)
+- [ ] Open a pull request
+- [ ] Implement usage instructions

 In the future, I try to implement a separate logfile for the script, since the logfile stored in ~/.vnc/logfile has only the TigerVNC Server output.

-Further, I want to test it on other linux systems, whether it is working there, too, since this script was written on a debian machine (Debian stretch).
-Feel free to write me if you have any issues on other distributions or architectures.